djware/SmallTVProWeatherMap/README.md

 ![SmallTv Pro](https://github.com/GeekMagicClock/smalltv-pro)

+Disclaimer - Per [GeekMagicClock](https://github.com/GeekMagicClock/smalltv-pro/issues/72#issuecomment-2521860672) the data is written directly to the internal NOR flash, the erasing and writing life may be limited.
+It is not recommended to update pictures frequently as it may damage the device, on your own risk.

 This repository contains a Python script designed for managing GIF images on the [SmallTv Pro](https://github.com/GeekMagicClock/smalltv-pro).
 The script automates the downloading, resizing, uploading, setting, and deleting of GIFs to keep your SmallTv Pro display updated with the latest weather radar animations.

 ## Features